A Journey, A Storm & A Cry for Help...

 - 5 min read

-Many have discredited the historicity of Jonah and his book.
+Many have questioned the historicity of Jonah and his book.

 Could it happen?
 Did it happen?

-The Old Testament confirms that Jonah, the son of Amittai,, was a real person, a prophet during the reign of Jeroboam, king of Israel.
-2 Kings 14:25
+The Old Testament affirms that Jonah, son of Amittai, was a real person—a prophet during the reign of Jeroboam, king of Israel (2 Kings 14:25).

-The book of Jonah is a historical narrative; there is nothing in the book to suggest otherwise, and Jesus himself referred to Jonah and Ninevah in relation to his own death, resurrection and future judgement.
-Matthew 12:39-41
+The book of Jonah is written as historical narrative; there's nothing in it's structure to suggest otherwise.
+Jesus himself referred to Jonah and Nineveh in relation to His own death, resurrection, and future judgement (Matthew 12:39-41).

-The truth is that this physical miracle of the 'whale' is not nearly so wonderful as the moral miracle of Nineveh's repentance, or as the spiritual miracle of the Divine Self-revelation at the end of the book. - J. S. Baxter
+The physical miracle of the 'whale' is not nearly so wonderful as the moral miracle of Nineveh's repentance, or as the spiritual miracle of the Divine Self-revelation at the end of the book. - Explore the Book, J. S. Baxter

-Jonah was a Jew, a prophet of God, but he was also just an ordinary man, imperfect and sinful.
+Jonah was a Jew, a prophet of God—but also an ordinary man, imperfect and sinful.

-Instead, Jonah fled, and boarded a ship to Tarshish which was as far as one could go, in the opposite direction.
+God called him to go to Nineveh to preach against its wickedness.
+But instead, Jonah fled and boarded a ship to Tarshish which was as far as one could go, in the opposite direction.

-When Jonah fled 'from the presence of God', Jonah knew that he could not go anywhere where God was not.
+When Jonah fled 'from the presence of God', he knew that he could not go anywhere where God was not.

 Rather, Jonah's flight meant that he was willing to give up his prophetic role before God and was ready to suffer the consequences of his disobedience.